HORTICULTURE SCIENCES

 Typical instructional activities include hands-on experiences with propagating, growing, establishing, and maintaining nursery plants and greenhouse crops; designing landscapes; preparing designs; sales analysis and management; participating in personal and community leadership development activities; planning and implementing a relevant school-to-work transition experience.

-Prerequisite: After completing Introduction to Horticulture, it is not necessary for Nursery and Turf to be taken in sequential order; however, a student must have an 80 or above in order to advance to the next course chosen (or Director approval).
+Prerequisite: Completion of Horticulture 1 with grade of 80 or above in order to advance to the next course chosen (or Director approval).

 This course includes subject matter and practical experiences concerned with the culture of plants used for nursery and greenhouse businesses.
 Instruction includes an introduction to plant growth and soils and emphasizes identifying, growing, and maintaining nursery plants and greenhouse crops.